 Most teahouses offer accommodation free of cost if you have the food from the same teahouse.
-Generally, the accommodation cost for the Langtang trek ranges from the US $2 to $5 for a night.
+Generally, the accommodation cost for the Langtang trek ranges from US $2 to $5 for a night.

 However, the teahouse can charge you more if you don’t have the food there and sometimes may not give you accommodation.

 During peak season, the accommodation cost can be the US $12 to $15.
 In addition to that, pre-booking is a must.
 Failing to do that, you may have to share the rooms with other trekkers.

 4. Food and Drinks Cost

 Most of the teahouse along the way serves food for the travelers.
 The food they serve is healthy and hygienic.
 You can also get a wide variety of drinks in these teahouses.

 The cost of the food depends on the altitude.
 The higher you trek, the higher the price will be.
-It is mainly due to the lack of transportation.
+This is mainly due to the lack of transportation.

 You can get a wide variety of food in most teahouses, including typical Nepali food and Asian and Continental foods.
 Both veg and non-veg choices are available in most tea houses.

 But I recommend you have Dal Bhat ( a meal of steamed rice, lentils, and stir-fried seasonal vegetables), a Nepali staple food.
 It is healthy and filling, and you can also ask for a refill.

 As mentioned earlier, the cost of the food gets more expensive as you trek higher.
-In the lower regions, a healthy, hot meal will cost around the US $2 to $3 per plate, while in the higher regions, it can cost around the US $4 to $5 for the same meal.
+In the lower regions, a healthy, hot meal will cost around US $2 to $3 per plate, while in the higher regions, it can cost around US $4 to $5 for the same meal.

 Thus, you can bring snacks, such as chocolate or granola bars, and energy drinks to cut your total Langtang trek cost.